Essential Communications Tools Enhance Your Team’s Evacuation Planning and Public Safety

 What Happens When Communications Break Down

-When you have a solid communications plan in place people will get the information that they need to evacuate safely and in a timely manner.
-A fully integrated communications solution ensures that precise, accurate information is being disseminated to the people that need it in the shortest time possible.
+When you have a solid communications plan in place, people will get the information they need to evacuate safely and in a timely manner.
+A fully integrated communications solution ensures that precise, accurate information is disseminated to the people who need it in the shortest time possible.
 Consider a few real-world issues that have resulted from inadequate evacuation planning and communication tools:

 - Information Siloes – Agency website maps commonly show evacuation information only for their jurisdiction.
-On large regional events like flooding, wildfires, and hurricanes, this requires citizens and the media to visit multiple sites to get a complete view of the incident and how it affects them.
-If you live in one county and work in another county, you may need to go to several sources to get complete information which can create unnecessary confusion.
+Large regional events, like flooding, wildfires, and hurricanes, require citizens and the media to visit multiple sites to get a complete view of the incident and how it affects them.
+If you live in one county and work in another, you may need to go to several sources to get complete information, which can create unnecessary confusion.

-- Loss of Power and Cell Service – It is common during a large disaster to lose power and in some cases cellular phone service.
-In addition, some communities are located in areas without any cellular coverage.
-Agencies need to find alternative communication methods that work even when the power is down, or the cellular network is not working.
+- Loss of Power and Cell Service – It is common during a large disaster to lose power and, in some cases, cellular phone service.
+In addition, some communities are located in areas without cellular coverage.
+Agencies need to find alternative communication methods that work even when the power is out, or the cellular network is not working.

 - Accuracy and Timeliness of Information – It is common for agencies to take a lot of time to craft alert language, press releases, and messaging during an incident.
-This results in news and social media to speculate and generate their own content and messaging.
+This results in news and social media speculating and generating their own content and messaging.